format37/openscad-mcp/README.md

 - Each render is saved under `./data/scad/<uid>/` and `./data/render/<uid>/` with filenames derived from the provided `filename` plus the view (e.g., `script_3d.png`).
 You can pass a custom `uid` if you need predictable locations.

 ### 5. Claude desktop config
 The token is defined temporary for demo and may be unavailable later.
-Make ur own server)
+So u can deploy ur own server
 ```
 {
   "mcpServers": {